junebloom/fae/README.md

 The guide below is the best primary documentation, but if you need more detailed API information try taking a peek at the source!

-I work hard to keep it simple, readable, fully annotated, and fully unit-tested.
+I work hard to keep it small, readable, fully annotated, and fully unit-tested.
 The tests provide an overview of the APIs through usage examples, and the implementation of course has the full details.

 For convenience, each section of the guide has links to the relevant implementation and test files.

 # Guide

+After [Getting Started](), you're ready to dive in!

+> Asides such as this contain additional explanation or information and appear throughout the guide.

 - [Introducing Entities]()
   - [Tags]()